 The total number of bytes is 10^15, all bytes were issued in the genesis transaction.
 Since the fees paid are returned into the circulation, the money supply will remain the same.

 The difference between bytes and blackbytes is that blackbytes have enhanced privacy:

 Private payments can be made using blackbytes, a cash-like untraceable currency.
 Its transactions are not visible on the public database that shows all payments made with (white)bytes.
 Blackbytes are sent peer-to-peer instead in an encrypted chat session.

-If you didn’t catch the first airdrop, there will be another one the next full moon (August 7th) - byteball.org has a countdown.
+If you didn’t catch the latest airdrop, there will be another one - byteball.org has a countdown.

 Currently the next one is scheduled for March 2, 2018.
 Also, at the moment the reward is shifting towards holders of GB who didn’t sell after the airdrop: